 Tip: List the contents of the /fnsw/dev/1 directory on each server to see the current MKF database links for comparison.

 3. Update the file system location column of the template.
-For example, on an HP-UX combined server, you might update the template to look like the following example.
+For example, on a Solaris combined server, you might update the template to look like the following example.